 Once securely accessed, the Health Passport presents the authorized user with information including:

-- Visit History – With the Health Passport, providers can view past visits that illustrate the description of the service, treating provider, diagnoses and the service date. *
+- Patient History – With the Health Passport, providers can view past visits that illustrate the description of the service, treating provider, diagnoses and the service date.*

 - Immunizations – This section displays a comprehensive list of a person’s immunizations collected from Immtrac.*